 5. Closing Paragraph

-- The first sentence is often a summary statement that reinforces that you are a good match for the position and refers the reader to the attached resume if this hasn’t already been accomplished.
+- The first one to two sentences is often a summary statement that reinforces that you are a good match for the position and refers the reader to your attached resume.

-- Thank the reader for his/her time and for considering you for the position
+- Thank the reader for their time and for considering you for the position.

 - Indicate you would like an opportunity to interview for a position or to talk with the employer to learn more about career opportunities and indicate your preferred method of contact.

 - Leave space for your signature and then type your name.